Children's Mercy begins with two compassionate

 Significant dates in the history of Children's

-1897: Dr. Alice Berry Graham and her sister, Dr. Katherine Berry Richardson, open The Free Bed Fund Association for Crippled, Deformed and Ruptured Children with one bed at 15th Street and (now) Cleveland Avenue.
-Additional children were cared for in country and suburban homes.
+1897: Dr. Alice Berry Graham and her sister, Dr. Katharine Berry Richardson, open The Free Bed Fund Association for Crippled, Deformed and Ruptured Children with one bed in a women’s hospital at 15th Street and Cleveland Avenue.

 1901: Central Governing Board of the Free Bed Fund approves the name Mercy Hospital.
 Training program for nurses established at Mercy Hospital.